Victor Reus: Research

 Reus' work explores different aspects of psychiatric illnesses, focusing on their biological underpinnings and potential therapeutic interventions.
-In 1982 he published a study that demonstrated the etiologic importance of a transdiagnostic dimensional approach to diagnosis over traditional categorical definitions, through usage of a biomarker, cortisol disinhibition, as an independent variable.
+In 1982 he published a study that demonstrated the etiological importance of a transdiagnostic dimensional approach to diagnosis over traditional categorical definitions, through usage of a biomarker, cortisol disinhibition, as an independent variable.
 Focusing on the cognitive effects of corticosteroids revealed impairments in verbal memory among depressed patients and individuals exposed to corticosteroid treatments, which suggested specific cognitive vulnerabilities associated with these hormones and highlighted the potential utility of anti-glucocorticoid agents in the treatment of depression.

 In the mid-1990s, Reus contributed to the genetic mapping of bipolar disorder (BPD), identifying a susceptibility locus at 18q22-q23.
 This work emphasized the value of genetic studies in understanding severe mood disorders.
 His investigations into the neuropsychiatric effects of dehydroepiandrosterone (DHEA) during the late 1990s demonstrated its potential antidepressant and cognitive-enhancing effects, suggesting its promise as a treatment for depression, particularly among resistant cases.
 He also explored the role of serotonergic modulation in social behavior and personality traits.
 A 1998 study using a selective serotonin reuptake inhibitor (SSRI) demonstrated how serotonergic interventions could reduce negative affect and enhance affiliative behavior, even in non-depressed individuals.

 In subsequent years, Reus explored the link between depressive symptoms and cognitive decline in older adults, finding that depressive symptoms were associated with poorer cognitive performance and increased risks of cognitive deterioration.
 His work with colleagues from 2011 revealed correlations between major depressive disorder (MDD), oxidative stress, inflammation, and shortened leukocyte telomeres, suggesting a mechanism of accelerated biological aging in depression.
 Furthermore, his contributions to research on shared heritability among brain disorders highlighted the genetic overlap between psychiatric illnesses while delineating distinctions from neurological conditions.
 In 2022, a study on childhood adversity detailed how different dimensions of adverse experiences, such as maltreatment and household dysfunction, impact biological aging in individuals with depression, suggesting distinct mechanisms influencing disease progression.